Tix

-Andreas Andresen Haukeland (born 12 April 1993), better known as Tix (stylized in all caps), is a Norwegian singer.
+Andreas Haukeland (born 12 April 1993), better known as Tix (stylized in all caps), is a Norwegian singer.
 He represented Norway at the Eurovision Song Contest 2021 with the song "Fallen Angel".

 Haukeland has Tourette syndrome, a condition characterised by involuntary movements called tics.
 During his childhood, he was bullied for his condition and he was called "Tics", which he later turned into his stage name.
 Besides being a musician, Haukeland is a mental health awareness advocate and has shared his experiences with Tourette syndrome, as well as loneliness and suicidal thoughts.

 In 2019, Haukeland was a part of Norwegian Paradise Hotel, season 11, checking in as a VIP contestant.
 After his long run that season, he was part of the jury deciding the winners.

 Early life

 Haukeland was born on 12 April 1993.
 During his school years, he was bullied for his Tourette syndrome and his tics, leading to him struggling with his mental health for most of his life.
 During a conversation with his mom, he said "I don't think I'll ever get a girlfriend.
 I don't think I'll ever find someone who can love me and accept my tics.
 I don't think anyone will consider me normal... most importantly, I don't think I'll ever find a girl that will have children with me, someone that will marry me.
 I don't think that's in the cards for me."

 In 2010, during a russ celebration, Haukeland's girlfriend at the time asked him if he could write a song for the bus crew.
 This would be his first russ song.
 In 2011, he would submit a song for that year's Melodi Grand Prix 2011, but to no avail.
 The song is not planned to ever be released in any media form.